textbook/textbook.github.io/content/development/js-tdd-api.md

 Run `npm audit` for details.
 ```

+**Note**: MSW changed substantially between v1 and v2 and getting the latter to work in Jest and with CRA adds a lot of complexity, so for now we'll explicitly continue to use v1.

 As this is a relatively simple configuration, rather than splitting it across multiple files, put the following in `src/setupTests.js` (beneath the existing `@testing-library` import) to reuse the fixture from our Cypress tests with MSW: